StemVibrations/STEM/docs/tutorials.rst

 defined in `direction=[1, 1, 1]`, values greater than 0 indicate positive direction, values smaller than 0 indicate negative direction.
 The velocity of the train is 40 m/s.
 The train starts moving from the origin point, which has to be located on top of the track, that includes an extra thickness of the rail-pad, as shown above in `rail_pad_thickness`.
 The wheel configuration is defined as a list of distances from the origin point to the wheels.
-The `uvec_file` parameter is the name of the python file that contains the UVEC model, this file name is relative to the input files directory or it can be an absolute path.
-For the sake of this tutorial, the UVEC model is copied from the benchmark tests folder to the input files directory.
-The `uvec_function_name` parameter is the name of the main function within the uvec file which starts the uvec calculation.
+The `uvec_model` is the imported UVEC train model.
 The `uvec_parameters` parameter is a dictionary which contains the parameters of the UVEC model.
 The UVEC load is added on top of the previously defined track with the name "rail_track_1".
 And the name of the load is set to "train_load".
+The user can also define a custom made UVEC model.
+In order to achieve this, it needs to provide the `uvec_file` and `uvec_function_name` as parameters in the UvecLoad class.
+The `uvec_file` is the path to the UVEC model file and the `uvec_function_name` is the name of the function in the UVEC model file.
+The UVEC model file should be copied to the input files directory.

 .. code-block:: python